artOwlDev/nba-mvp-model/README.md

-This project focuses on analyzing NBA player data(cleaning, normalziing etc.) and predicting who's going to be the MVP.
+This project focuses on analyzing NBA player data(cleaning, normalizing etc.) and predicting who's going to be the MVP.

 The model incrementally uses past data to predict the next season's data and so on.